nordic16/cmus-cheat-sheet/README.md

 # Introduction.
 When I started using Linux, I immediatly asked myself what music player I wanted to use to satisfy my need for music (Spotify didn't count, as I didn't want to keep paying for it).
 <br>A quick research pointed me towards a great music player called **cmus**, available for UNIX systems.
 <br>After using it for a while, I decided to write a cheat sheet that covers the installation, configuration and usage processes.

-cmus (C* music player) is a simple and reliable CLI music player for UNIX systems.
-<br>It's my personal choice when it comes to choosing a CLI music player due to its ease of use, reliability and the features if offers.
+<br>It's my personal choice when it comes to choosing a music player for Linux due to its ease of use, reliability and the features if offers.

 # Installation.
 This step depends on your package manager (pacman, apt, rpm, etc.).